-We don't like to play superfood favorites around here, but's hard to argue with turmeric's powers.
+We don't like to play superfood favorites around here, but's it is hard to argue with turmeric's powers.
 Whether it’s in a savory lentil dish or a tropical superfood smoothie, turmeric’s healing properties and versatility have made it a mainstay in everyday dishes for the health conscious....and curious.
 Tumeric’s popularity is hardly new, but it is shining brighter now than in has in recent history--it definitely wasn’t an ingredient in your mother’s can of Tab--so we deemed it time to dive a little deeper into this ancient superfood:

 A (Long) History of Benefits